London Institute for Healthcare Engineering logoLondon Institute for Healthcare Engineering logo

 MedTech Venture Builder Collaborative Centre of Excellence

 Our collaborative focus on MedTech allows us to take ventures a significant step further than what has been achieved before programmatically.
+Understanding how to execute in this highly regulated and evidence-driven environment is key to attracting further dilutive and non-dilutive investment.

 What we offer